How To Write a Business Plan for a Loan That Gets Approved

 During this part of the process, you really need to get specific.
 Lenders need to know exactly how much funding you're asking for, what you'll do with it, and how it supports your business goals.

-Start by stating the amount you're requesting through your loan application.
+Start by stating your funding requirements in your loan application.
 Be direct and realistic.
 If you're asking for $100,000, say so.

 Financial Plan: Projections and Repayment Confidence